 No initial seeder was configured.
 Promoting all seeders to initial seeder now

 This message occurs when the CUWBNet is configured for MultiTime mode without any anchors configured for the Initial Seeder role.
 At least one Initial Seeder is required for MultiTime mode.
-The CUWBNet will automatically promote all anchors configured as Seeders to the Initial Seeder role.
-This ultimately means that any of the Seeder anchors can be selected as the Initial Seeder.
+The CUWBNet will automatically promote all anchors configured as Seeders to the Initial Seeder role, meaning that any Seeder anchors may be selected as the Initial Seeder.

 WARNING: Tag 01:12:0074 is configured to transmit at 10Hz,